-Happy Birthday Art
+Happy Birthday Art B.

-I thought about Art Buchwald today as I looked at this quote tacked to my office wall.
+I thought about Art Buchwald today, as I looked at this quote tacked to my office wall.

 “And Man created the plastic bag and the tin and aluminum can and the cellophane wrapper and the paper plate, and this was good because Man could then take his automobile and buy all his food in one place and He could save that which was good to eat in the refrigerator and throw away that which had no further use.

 “Hmm.
 It must be near his birthday.”
-I Googled it and yes, his birthday was last Friday, October 20th.
+I Googled it, and yes, his birthday was last Friday- October 20th.
 (He would have been 92.)

-I fell in love with Art when I read his autobiographical book, I’ll Always Have Paris.
+I fell in love with Art when I read his book, I’ll Always Have Paris.
 I read it in the throws of my own love affair with Paris.
-I liked that we shared that love, as many generations of Americans traveling to the City of Light undoubtedly did, and then brought home their own unique stories as well.
+I liked that we shared that love, as many generations of Americans traveling to the City of Light undoubtedly did also.

-So happy (belated) birthday Art.
+So, happy (belated) birthday Art.
 I’m honored to remember you today.